davidekunno93/GamerTheoryWebsite/README.md

 ## Up next:

 - Console page
-Make consoles scroll horizontally
+Make consoles scroll horizontally -- modularize *Create Xbox and Nintendo data that can be used to render the console page - bannerObjects, consoleProducts, filterOptions index = 0 dropdown, and get console strip images for product card
 On load, smooth scroll to after hero section
 Create Price Range slider
-Create Xbox and Nintendo data that can be used to render the console page - bannerObjects, consoleProducts, filterOptions index = 0 dropdown, and get console strip images for product card
 Change hero section dot colors for each console.
 PS = blue, Xbox = green, Nintendo = red

 - Product Page